-By Grethe Kappel, application specialist, DuPont Nutrition & Biosciences
+By Grethe Kappel, application specialist, Nutrition & Biosciences

 There’s no one size fits all when developing food products for different markets.
 Consumer preferences vary widely, and manufacturers have a range of processing needs that must be satisfied too.
-So, in a recent DuPont Nutrition & Biosciences consumer survey, it came as no surprise that, while consumers from one market gave a test bakery concept the thumbs up, consumers from another were less impressed.
+So, in a recent Nutrition & Biosciences consumer survey, it came as no surprise that, while consumers from one market gave a test bakery concept the thumbs up, consumers from another were less impressed.

 All the bakery concepts were produced for Egypt, Saudi Arabia and South Africa, where the survey was carried out.
 For us, the findings gave important clues to what works – or not – on these bakery growth markets.

-Adjusting food solutions to local tastes has always been part of our job at DuPont Nutrition & Biosciences.
+Adjusting food solutions to local tastes has always been part of our job at Nutrition & Biosciences.
 Following the survey, we have carried out further development work on the sweet and savory fillings in our bakery concepts, which survey participants widely commented upon.

 A high pH goal